 The exit interview will include other appropriate personnel from the school, e.g. teachers, guidance staff, social workers, administrators.

 This process will not apply to a scholar who presents DeLaSalle with a notice of withdrawal from the charter school and verification of a transfer to another public, charter, or private school in which he/she is enrolling.
-A scholar who transfers out of DeLaSalle will be immediately withdrawn and they forfeits his/her spot.
+A scholar who transfers out of DeLaSalle will be immediately withdrawn and they forfeits his/her spot.(Should this be “They Forfeit” or he/she forfeits they’re spot?”)